jmock-developers/jmock-packaging/README.md

 We're using Codehaus as the target for the deployment, it should periodically get [picked up by Maven Central](https://maven.apache.org/guides/mini/guide-central-repository-upload.html#Publishing_your_artifacts_to_the_Central_Repository).
 The physical upload is facilitates with the Wagon plugin and we're using WebDAV.

 See [this article](http://docs.codehaus.org/display/MAVENUSER/Deploying+3rd+Party+Jars+With+WebDAV).

-### Genernal Comments

-Looks like there's an OS dependancy when releasing to *nix environments.
-Even with cygwin, the groovy script will fail.